Events during both days:

 11:00- 5:00 PM – Apple Butter Boil with June Moser and crew

-1:00 PM – Battle of Fort Freeland re-enactment with narrator Roger Swartz and Fort Freeland Co. of Independent Riflemen (Lynn Otto and Fort Augusta Regiment) and Southern Woodland Indian Loyal Confederacy (Turtle Swartz).
+1:00 PM – Battle of Fort Freeland re-enactment with narrator Roger Swartz and 3rd Battalion, Pennsylvania Regiment (Lynn Otto and Fort Augusta Regiment) and Southern Woodland Indian Loyal Confederacy (Turtle Swartz).
 Funding provided by Charles B. Degenstein Foundation.

 1:30 PM – Apprentice Auction with Weaver’s Auctioneering

-2:30 PM – Herb Gardening with Vicki Egli and Dawn Shawley
+2:30 PM – Herb Gardening talk with Vicki Egli and Dawn Shawley

 3:00 PM – Apprenticeship Parade

-4:00 PM – Lowering of the Flag by Fort Freeland Co. of Independent Riflemen
+4:00 PM – Lowering of the Flag by 3rd Battalion, Pennsylvania Regiment

 11:00 AM to 4:00 PM – All Day Events

-- Hearth Cooking – Maris Kilgus (Journeyman), Jane Watson & Peggy Gelnett (Master)
+- Hearth Cooking – Maris Kilgus (Journeyman) & Peggy Gelnett (Master)

 - Gunsmithing – Roy Houseknecht